D3lyth/all-i-want-for-christmas/README.md

 ### Local VS Deployment

-I have compaared both versions extensively and form what I can see There are no differences between local version and the live site deployed on Heroku.
+I have compared both versions extensively and form what I can see There are no differences between local version and the live site deployed on Heroku.

 ## Credits